Seattle Nursing Home Abuse Attorney

 - Being informed of the facilities’ fees and costs

 If you believe the facility violated your loved one’s rights under state law, you can talk with us.
-Often times the violation of resident rights is tied to harmful abuse and neglect.
+Oftentimes, the violation of resident rights is tied to harmful abuse and neglect.
 We’ll investigate whether one or more of your relative’s rights were violated, and if so, what type of legal action they can take against the facility.

-What to Do if You Learn About Neglect or Abuse
+What To Do If You Learn About Neglect Or Abuse

-If your relative was physically or sexually assaulted or was the victim of fraud or theft, don’t hesitate to call the police.
+If your relative was physically or sexually assaulted or the victim of fraud or theft, don’t hesitate to call the police.
 These are crimes in Washington.
 The police will investigate, and a prosecutor might move forward with charges against the perpetrator of the abuse.

-Filing a Nursing Home Injury Claim
+Filing A Nursing Home Injury Claim

 Through a personal injury/malpractice lawsuit, your relative can demand compensation for: